Effective Date: February 7, 2017

 Tracking by our contractors and agents

-Tracking by our Advertisers
+Tracking by Our Advertisers

 Our advertisers include a wide variety of companies, such as financial services companies (e.g., brokerage firms, banks, and mortgage companies), computer manufacturers, software companies, automobile makers, toy manufacturers, and retail stores.
 Our advertisers and advertising vendors display targeted advertisements.
-Although we do not provide any personal information to the advertiser or advertising vendor, by interacting with or clicking on an ad you consent to the possibility that the advertiser will assume you meet the criteria used to target the add.
+Although we do not provide any personal information to the advertiser or advertising vendor, by interacting with or clicking on an ad you consent to the possibility that the advertiser will assume you meet the criteria used to target the ad.

 Use of the Information